Source code for soft4pes.control.common.control_system

 self.save_data(kTs=kTs)

-if self.pwm is not None:
+if self.pwm is None:

-return u_abc
+return ctr_output

 [docs] def get_references(self, kTs):